iolo/apple2-image-editor/docs/double-hi-res.md

 - Even x (0, 2, 4, ...) use the aux bank
 - Odd x (1, 3, 5, ...) use the main bank
+- Note: file order is main then aux, but display interleaves aux (even) before main (odd).

 When computing the byte address, the editor uses `column = x >> 1` (0..279) and the standard HGR addressing: